To query a MySQL database from inside Workspace, the first step is creating an integration to connect to the database:

 Create a MySQL integration

-If you are on the Workspace Premium or Workspace Teams plan, Workspace will access your database through static IP addresses.
-You need to whitelist these IP addresses in your database's firewall before you can query the database through Workspace.
+Workspace will access your database through a set of static IP addresses.
+You may need to whitelist these addresses in your database's firewall for queries to run successfully.

 If you want to experiment with this integration but don't have a MySQL database lying around, you can use our sample database containing data on employees (source).